carbonengine/resources/doc/source/Tools/Api/PatchResourceGroup.rst

 The PatchResourceGroup contains resources specifically of patch type.

-See PatchResourceGroup file specification for more details.
+See :doc:`../../DesignDocuments/resourceGroupFileFormat` file specification for more details.

 .. doxygenclass:: CarbonResources::PatchResourceGroup
     :members: